Santa Associations: Yes, Virginia, They Exist, and They Aren’t Always Pretty

 Before we go any further, let us go on record: Associations Now believes Santa is real, and there’s only one of him.

 But someone’s gotta man the shopping malls and Christmas parades worldwide, and there are associations for people who are doing that hard work each year.

 Among them are the International Brotherhood of Real Bearded Santas (IBRBS), which represents Santas internationally; the New England Santa Society (NESS); and the Fraternal Order of Real Bearded Santas (FORBS), a California-based group serving St. Nicks in the Southwest.

 The world of Santa associations is a fascinating one, and not always as warm and cheerful as the red cheeks would lead you to believe.
 More details:

-When Santas get together.
 For many years, FORBS was known to hold a Santa reunion for its members at Knott’s Berry Farm in Southern California, and the Time piece notes they’ve recently extended their get-togethers to baseball games.
-And next month, the group is planning a “Silver Jubliee” to celebrate a quarter-century of get-togethers.
 They’re not alone, either.
 For example, members of NESS meet up at a restaurant every single month, according to WMUR.
-“As Santa, you never get to see anybody else work, so it was an opportunity to get together, share ideas and just get to know each other,” NESS President Dan Greenleaf noted to the outlet.
+“As Santa, you never get to see anybody else work, so it was an opportunity to get together, share ideas, and just get to know each other,” NESS President Dan Greenleaf noted to the outlet.

 Another line of work for Santa Claus—stock photo subject. (iStock/Thinkstock)